 Commonly referred to as the “second brain,” the gut houses the enteric nervous system.
 This system communicates with the brain through the numerous neurons of the gastrointestinal tract.
 These neurons influence our emotions through serotonin.
-Serotonin is an important neurotransmitter that is linked to feelings of calm and happiness.
-Science has discovered that about 90% of the serotonin for the entire body is produced in the gut.
+Serotonin, an important neurotransmitter, is linked to feelings of calm and happiness.
+In fact, about 90% of the serotonin for our entire body is produced in our guts.
 The result is that our “gut feelings” influence our mood and sense of personal power.

 What Are Its Key Characteristics?

 Manipura transforms our wishes and desires emanating from the sacral chakra into action.
 Being able to manifest those desires results in feelings of personal power and self-esteem.
-Just as good digestion of food fuels our bodies, a strong inner fire (what the yogis call tapas) helps us digest experiences and fuel the courage to fulfill our desires.
+Just as good digestion of food fuels our bodies, a strong inner fire (what the yogis call tapas) helps us digest experiences, It also fuels feelings of courage in order to fulfill our desires.